PiyushChanda/GCP_Notes/README.md

 Factors to consider while you instantiate a VM - OS, Hard Disk, Processor based on Computation that needs to be performed on it.
 Zones and Https/~~access to APIs/SSH~~

+# More GCE
-# If you do decide to use a pre-emptiblr VM, what precautions would you take
+Q - If you do decide to use a pre-emptible VM, what precautions would you take?
 Pre-emptible Vm are the VMs that can be shut down by the GCP at any time within a 30 seconds notice.
 They are available with fraction of the cost of the regular machine types.
 Our program must be fault tolerant and mostly we should have a shutdown scipt that must run within 30 seconds and that too gracefully.
 Is shut down atleast once in 24hrs.
 Probability of termincation depends on Zone/Availability/Day/Maintenance/Migration